team-refcode/refcode-docs/curriculum/04-sprint-plan.md

 # Sprint 4 Lesson Plan

-Reinforicng the fundamentals we've learned so far and build on experience.
+Strengthening our understanding on using CSS to style HTML.

-## Learning Goals for Sprint 3
+## Learning Goals for Sprint 4
+* Build a better understanding of how the web works
+* Review CSS rules, properties, and selectors by tag name
+* Introduce CSS selectors by class name
 * Overview personal site project and MVP
 * Reinforce common vocabulary for development (local, save, refresh, render, etc...)
-* Review the basic HTML elements and their purpose
-* Push code to Github repository from local machine

 ## Modules
 1. [HTTP Request Workshop](../modules/http-requests)